scientific-python/learn.scientific-python.org/content/contributors/choosing-a-project.md

 implementation, pros and cons of it, and sometimes a proof of concept coded up.
 It is then discussed and iterated on before a decision is made.

-On the other hand, other projects such as NetworkX may just require a review or two and basic tests before your changes are merged.
+On the other hand, projects such as NetworkX may just require a review or two and basic tests before your changes are merged.

-This is important to keep in mind when picking out a project to work on.
+It's worth remembering this distinction when deciding how much time you'd like to invest.

 ## Contributing to the ecosystem

-The open source Scientific Python community functions differently from a normal work environment because it is largely comprised of people contributing from different timezones in their free time.
+The open source Scientific Python community functions differently from a normal work environment because it is largely comprised of people contributing in their free time, from different time zones.
-As such, it’s important to recognize that contributors and maintainers may not always be consistent in when they’re able to work or get back to you.
+As such, contributors and maintainers may not always be able to get back to you immediately.

 Since so many community members are volunteers, any and all contributions are highly valued.
 Maintainers always want to help, but they are often over-subscribed and may miss notifications or read something and forget to respond.